gazebosim/gz-sensors/README.md

 ```

 At the time of this writing, there is only one released version of
-ignition-sensors.
+Gazebo Sensors.
 It's possible that additional versions have been released,
   in which case you can use add a numeral (2, 3, etc) to install a different
   version.
 For example, to install version 2: